muktharamesh20/61040-portfolio/assignments/assignment2.md

     - date_created Date
     - set of collaboraters User
     - a `share_code` String
+    - lecture_ended Flag
 - **Actions**
     - createNote(t?: String, u: User): (n: Note)
         - **effect:** Creates a new note.
 If t is specified, the title is t.
 Otherwise, the title is "Untitled".  date_created is the time that createNote() was called.
 The set of collaboratoers is a set with only u.
-A random unique `share_code` is generated.
+A random unique `share_code` is generated. lecture_ended is False.
     - deleteNote(note: Note)
         - **requires** note exists
         - **effect** deletes the notes